ArnabReigns/infinte-scroll-feed/README.md

 | PROD | is in production or not | false |
 | APP_PASSWORD | APP PASSWORD FOR GMAIL APP | null |

 * APP_PASSWORD : If not given, users will be directly registered with an active account without email verification
+* PORT : If changing port please change the URL in the frontend ```client/src/utils/api.js```.
+Port 3000 will work fine by default.